 Connection refused (111)

 This error normally means that the connection is being blocked either on your server's side (outbound) or on the receiving server's side (inbound).
-If you are getting this error please come into live chat, create a ticket to Support, or call us.
+If you are getting this error please contact us via phone or Live Chat.
 We will be able to determine if the error is being generated by your server or on the remote server.
 Please see our article on opening new ports.